 Chastain told Deadline:

 "I love the Bourne movies, the Mission: Impossible films, and wondered why, except for Charlie’s Angels, there hadn’t been a true female ensemble action-thriller spy film.
 That got my wheels going, along with the idea of casting actresses from all over the world to truly make it an international project.
-I realized the incredible creative freedom we would have with that."
+I realised the incredible creative freedom we would have with that."

 And what a group to assemble.
 Nyong'o, who won the Best Supporting Actress Oscar in 2014 for 12 Years A Slave, comes off the massively successful Black Panther.
 Cruz just gave a praised performance as Donatella Versace on the sophomore season of American Crime Story.
 Bingbing became the only Chinese star to top Forbes' list of highest-paid actresses in 2016.
 This is a group of women who, separately, have achieved so much.
 Put them together, and make them spies?
 I'm almost unsure if the world can handle it.